pocomane/brewed-in-the-apocalypse/bita.md

 # Brewed in the Apocalypse

-This is a generic system for tabletop role playing game, heroic tales and fantastic drama.
+This is a generic system for tabletop role playing games, heroic tales and fantastic drama.
 The rules are very light and they are mainly aimed at creating fiction rather than tactical simulations.